 Baboons are famous for their intense curiosity.
 I experienced this first-hand when I spent a semester in Kenya while I was in college.
-While on safari, there were no animals who more inquisitive and meddling than the baboons.
-They wanted to see what was in our backpacks and tents, what our cameras, hats, and sunglasses were, and not to mention – what we had to eat.
+While on safari, no animals were more inquisitive and meddling than the baboons.
+They wanted to see what was in our backpacks and tents and what our cameras, hats, and sunglasses were.
+Not to mention – they wanted to know what we had to eat.

 Because of this very obvious personality trait, baboons are symbols of curiosity.
-If you already know that the baboon is one of your animal totems, you are likely an intellectually curious and adventurous person who loves to push the boundaries of your knowledge or lifetime experiences.
+If you already know that the baboon is one of your animal totems, you are likely an intellectually curious and adventurous person who loves to push the boundaries of your knowledge and your life experiences.

-If you never considered yourself a “baboon person,” but one suddenly captures your attention, it can definitely be a sign to learn more about this animal and they represent.
-Perhaps the baboon is urging you to explore more, try new things, or plan an adventure to a place you’ve never been, whether it’s a new restaurant or a far-lung place on the map.
+If you’ve never considered yourself to be a “baboon person” but suddenly one has captured your attention, it can be a sign to learn more about this animal and they represent.
+Perhaps the baboon is urging you to explore more, try new things, or plan an adventure to a place you’ve never been.
+This could be as simple as a new restaurant in your neighborhood or a far-flung place on the globe.

 Baboons are known for being among the most communicative of animals.
-In fact, they even share some vocal behaviors with us, including using vowel sounds.
+In fact, they even share some vocal behaviors with us, including using vowel sounds.1

-People for whom the baboon is a totem spirit cannot help but express themselves.
-You may be a language aficionado or simply an opinionated person who feels the need to be heard.
+People for whom the baboon is a totem animal can’t help expressing themselves.
+You may be a language aficionado or simply an opinionated person who feels the need to be heard!

-By the same token, if a baboon suddenly appears in your life in real life, art, of the media, it can besa sign that you need to speak up.
+By the same token, if a baboon suddenly appears in your life – whether in real life, art, of the media, it can be a sign that you need to speak up.
 The baboon spirit animal reminds you that there are times to keep your mouth shut, but there are also times to speak up and insist that you are heard.

 Well-known for their boisterousness, baboons don’t just act out by themselves.
 They love nothing more than to be boisterous together.
 In fact, baboons are incredibly social animals.
-Afterall, a group of baboons is not called a “troop” for nothing.
-Living in groups of 50 to over 200, baboons thrive off each other’s company.
+After all, a group of baboons is not called a “troop” for nothing.
+Living in groups of 50 to over 200, baboons thrive off each other’s company.2

-Thus the baboon animal totem reminds you not to go it alone.
+Thus, the baboon reminds you not to go it alone.
 Gather a posse around you!
 This will stimulate you and help you to thrive.

-Though baboons can seem fierce and intimidating when they vocalize and bare their canine teeth, they are in fact, very peaceful and don’t like confrontation.
+Though baboons can seem fierce and intimidating when they vocalize and bare their sharp teeth, they are, in fact, very peaceful and don’t like confrontation.
 So, the baboon can be a reminder to you to make amends.
-For example, even if you’ve had a falling out of some kind with your family or a group of friends, the baboon power animal reminds you to forgive, make amends, and focus on the positives in the people in your life.
+For example, even if you’ve had a falling out with your family or a group of friends, the baboon power animal reminds you to forgive, make amends, and focus on the positives in the people in your life.